msobjdump

 DYNAMIC_PARAM

-Indicates whether to enable dynamic parameters for the operator kernel function.
-The values are as follows:
+Whether to enable dynamic parameters for the operator's kernel function.
+The options are as follows:

 • 0: The dynamic parameter mode is disabled.